-ii Credit risk
+ii Exposure to credit risk

 Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
-The maximum exposure of the financial assets are contributed by cash and cash equivalents.
-Bank balances are held with only high rated banks.
+The maximum exposure of the financial assets are contributed by cash and cash equivalents Bank balances are held with only high rated banks.

-The gross carrying amount of financial assets, net of any impairment losses recognised represents the maximum credit exposure.
-The maximum exposure to credit risk was as follows:
+The Gross carrying amount of financial assets, net of any impairment losses recognised represents the maximum credit exposure.
+The maximum exposure to credit iii Liquidity risks